Tattoo Removal & Ink Fading

 The RevLite SI laser has more power than previous tattoo-removing lasers to treat stubborn multi-colored tattoos & pigmented lesions.
 It's PhotoAcoustic Technology Pulse® (PTP) uses an extremely short pulse of energy over larger areas to provide a faster, yet safer treatment.

 Fading the ink for a new tattoo

 Many of our tattoo patients want to replace an old tattoo with a new one, and usually, after just 1-3 treatments to fade the original, tattoo artists can often create the new one with no visible evidence that another tattoo had been in the same place.

 What to expect with Laser Tattoo Treatments

 You may have heard that tattoo reduction treatments are painful, but at Skinspirations, we make sure the treatments are as comfortable as possible.
-An injection of anesthetic is usually performed before the treatment to make the treatment itself completely painless or a specially formulated anesthetic cream can be applied for about 90 minutes if the patient prefers.
+An injection of anesthetic is usually performed before the treatment to make the session itself completely painless.
+Also available is a specially formulated anesthetic cream if the patient prefers.
 Either type of anesthetic is included in the price of treatment.
-Immediately afterwards a dressing is applied and remains in place for at least 24 hours.
+Immediately afterward, a dressing is applied and remains in place for at least 24 hours.

 Immediately after a laser tattoo removal treatment, the tattoo will usually look red and puffy.
 In the first 72 hours, the treated area sometimes blisters or forms a crust, especially with early treatments or when one tattoo has been placed over another.
 Over the following weeks, the fragmented pigment particles will slowly be carted away by the body's immune system.
 With heavy pigmentation, there may not be visible fading before the 2nd or 3rd treatment.

 If you are interested in fading or removing a tattoo, schedule your Free Consultation at Skinspirations or call 727-571-1923 for an appointment.